LachlanMatthews/RainbowTable/README.md

 Reduction function connects the hash of one possible password to the next password in the list of words read in.
 If x % 5 != 0 then I duplicate the final password read in so that the chain can complete the 5 loops of hashing/reducing without the final current hash being affected.

+Rainbow.txt contains the generated rainbow table.
+1000 words are now stored in onyl 200 words with help from the reduction function.

 MD5 implementation: https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/security/MessageDigest.html